APD, Dyslexia, or Both?

 Dyslexia evaluations typically include intellectual and academic achievement testing.
 Sometimes receptive (listening) and expressive language skills may be assessed as part of a dyslexia evaluation as well.
 However, a dyslexia evaluation does not test children for auditory processing disorder.
 Dyslexia is typically diagnosed by psychologists, psychometrists, or speech-language pathologists.
 To rule out auditory processing disorder, a child must be evaluated by an audiologist specializing in the assessment of the central auditory nervous system.
 While other professionals such as psychologists, psychometrists, speech-language pathologists, or occupational therapists may suspect an individual has auditory processing weaknesses from interacting with the child or administering screening instruments, an audiologist is the only professional whose scope of practice is to evaluate the central auditory nervous system and diagnose or rule out an auditory processing disorder.

 Since there are different types of APD, the prevalence found in children with dyslexia will vary depending on the specific tests used and the auditory processing skills measured.
 Areas of auditory processing that are most likely to show performance deficits in individuals with dyslexia include temporal/timing sequencing of information (as assessed by pitch pattern tests and tests using quick changes in sounds), auditory figure ground problems (as assessed by different speech in noise tests) and interaural asymmetry in competition (as assessed by dichotic listening tests).
-Other deficits may appear in some dyslexic children, but in the majority of dyslexic children, these are the primary areas where weaknesses will be found.
+Other deficits may appear in some dyslexic children, but most dyslexic children, these are the primary areas where weaknesses will be found.

-Overlooking an auditory processing disorder can lead to years of extra reading instruction working around an underlying problem.
-While many symptoms of dyslexia overlap with auditory processing disorders, children with APD have difficulty with spelling and learning to read due to their inability to hear speech sounds clearly.
-Phonological awareness skills (recognizing the sound units that make up words) are often poor in children with Auditory Processing Disorder stemming from the breakdown of sound processing in the central auditory nervous system.
-Research in brain imaging studies and auditory evoked potentials (brain wave responses to sound) has documented that impairments in the neural encoding of acoustic elements crucial for differentiating consonants (such as subtle pitch and timing differences in speech sounds) contributes to the poor consonant differentiation and phonological skills seen in children with reading impairments.
-Since Auditory Processing Disorder affects the ability to distinguish similar-sounding sounds, this in turn, affects a child’s ability to learn how letters represent those sounds.
-For example, when the teacher says “bat”, sometimes they hear “bat” but sometimes they may they hear “dat,” “bap,” “gat,” “vat,” “back,” or “pat.”
-So when asked to spell “bat” they may write “dat.”
-Since children with APD often confuse what letters sound like, they can have trouble associating a specific sound with a specific letter (i.e. b = “buh” not “duh”) because they hear that letter pronounced differently every time.
-Phonological awareness activities such as manipulating sounds in words will also be difficult.
-For example, when asked to say “me” and then say the word again changing the “mmm” sound to “nnn” they may have trouble because they do not consistently hear the difference in these sounds.
+Children showing difficulties with auditory decoding should begin with auditory training.
+This training helps clarify and their understanding of speech sounds, as the accurate recognition of these sounds lays the essential foundation for effective reading and spelling skills.
+Research using brain imaging studies and auditory evoked potentials (brain wave responses to sound) has documented that impairments in the neural encoding of acoustic elements essential for distinguishing consonants, such as subtle pitch and timing differences in speech sounds, contribute to the poor consonant differentiation and phonological skills seen in children with reading difficulties.
+Given that auditory processing disorder affects the ability to distinguish similar-sounding sounds, it subsequently impacts a child’s ability to learn how letters represent those sounds.
+For instance, when the teacher says “bat,”they might hear variation like “dat,” “bap,” “gat,” “vat,” “back,” or “pat.”
+Consequently, when asked to spell “bat” they may write “dat.”
+Children with APD often struggle to consistently associate a sound with a specific letter (i.e. “b” as “buh” not “duh”) because they perceive that letter pronounced differently each time.
+This difficulty extends to phonological awareness activities, such as altering sounds in words.
+For instance, when asked to change the “mmm” sound to “nnn” in “me,” they may face challenges due to inconsistent recognition of these sounds.

 It is important to consider how much success in school relies upon receiving an intact auditory message.
 If the earlier parts of the auditory pathways are not sending along the correct signals, the higher-level language functions can be compromised.
 Therefore, undiagnosed APD can lead to academic problems and limit progress in other therapies targeted at remediating language and/or reading disorders.